 The goal is to keep HRV high whatever that means for you.Unless you’re one of the rare individuals who is happy unbothered all the time, that means engaging in practices that help your body buffer the stress you inevitably experience in the course of modern life.
 Here are 14 ways you can do that.

-The following tips are researched-based methods for increasing your HRV, but they’re not deal breakers.
-Failing to check one or several or even most of these methods off won’t necessarily result in rock bottom HRV.
+The following tips are researched-based methods for increasing your HRV.
+In an ideal world, your chronic stress would be as low as possible all the time, and you’d be checking all these boxes on a regular basis—but that’s not realistic.
+No one can do them all; I certainly can’t.
+Failing to accomplish one or several or even most of these won’t necessarily result in rock bottom HRV.
 Maybe you have a job you love, but the commute is long.
 Maybe green tea makes you jittery and nauseated.
-I’m just giving you all the information I have so that you can find a method that works for you.
-No one can do them all; I certainly can’t.
+I’m just giving you all the information I have so that you can find a system that works for you.

-Oh, and I won’t go into the normal stuff that positively impacts our HRV, like getting enough sleep and regular exercise.
-Those are all important, so keep doing them, but the benefits are implied and don’t require further explication or justification.
+Oh, and I won’t go into the normal stuff that positively impacts our HRV, like getting enough sleep1 and regular, not-too-draining exercise.2 The basic health stuff we talk about all the time here is all important for HRV, but the benefits are implied and don’t require further explanation or justification.